-Fathers often apply harsh discipline, for example they are generally known to have more power assertive than that of mothers.
-Mothers' need for the role of the father.
-Without a father, they cannot be expected to have a power assertive.
-The study found that boys without fathers reported that their mothers revealed less affection than boys who had fathers, but different from girls, the absence of fathers had little effect on social and emotional development.
-There are different patterns regarding the influence of fathers' absence on boys and girls.
+boys without fathers reported that their mothers revealed less affection than boys who had fathers, but different from girls, the absence of fathers had little effect on social emotional development. different patterns regarding the influence of fathers' absence on boys and girls.
 Based on Hetherington's findings cited in Dagun showed that the influence in girls arises when adolescents appear to be unable to interact appropriately with the opposite sex.
-This causes fear, inadequate skills, and feelings of insecurity, anxiety, and helplessness in dealing with male 17 Dagun states that father-child relationships are the basis of romantic attachment to girls.
-He claimed that a woman's capacity to have attachment in love and sex is related to how close she is to his father.18
+This causes fear, inadequate skills, and feelings of insecurity, anxiety, and helplessness in dealing with male 23 Dagun states that father-child relationships are the basis of romantic attachment to girls.
+He claimed that a woman's capacity to have an attachment in love and sex is related to how close she is to his father.

-This is in line with one of the main theoretical perspectives on sex differences in shaping behavior, namely the perspective of the learning process theory, which emphasizes the existence of processes in the formation of behavior such as strengthening and imitation of a person obtaining permanent characteristics related to sex.
-Parents through actions and examples influence boys and girls to adjust to moral norms in their cultural environment.19
+This is in line with one of the main theoretical perspectives on sex differences in shaping behaviour, namely the perspective of the learning process theory, which emphasizes the existence of processes in the formation of behaviour such as strengthening and imitation of a person obtaining permanent characteristics related to sex.
+Parents through actions and examples influence boys and girls to adjust to moral norms in their cultural environment.

-Every parent is different in their beliefs about the innate nature of children and about acceptable and unacceptable behavior.
-Parents differ not only in their beliefs about the innate nature of children but also in their beliefs about acceptable and unacceptable behavior.
-It turns out that its is easier for fathers to accept differences in children and considers "difficult temperament" in the mothers' perception as something natural.
-The characteristic factor of children according to Belsky cited in Andayani is a factor that is no less important in the form of fathers' involvement.
-Children who are perceived by mothers as "difficult" children will receive different treatment from children who are perceived as sweet children.20
+Every parent is different in their beliefs about the innate nature of children and acceptable and unacceptable behaviour.
+Parents differ not only in their beliefs about the innate nature of children but also in their beliefs about acceptable and unacceptable behaviour.
+It turns out that it is easier for fathers to accept differences in children and considers "difficult temperament" in the mothers' perception as something natural.
+The specific factor of children according to Belsky cited in Andayani is a factor that is no less important in the form of fathers' involvement.
+Children who are perceived by mothers as "difficult" children will receive different treatment from children who are perceived as sweet children.

 Fathers involved and sensitive in parenting will have a positive effect on children's development.
-When fathers are involved and discipline, it will reduce the tendency of children to behave disturbantly (angry, stubborn, deviant behavior), especially during school.
+When fathers are involved and discipline, it will reduce the tendency of children to behave disturbingly (angry, stubborn, deviant behaviour), especially during school.